CANADIAN BAND ASSOCIATION

 2) Affiliate Membership

-a) There is no limit to the number of ensembles that may participate as affiliates.
-The organizations that have already sign on for this year include:
+b) There is no limit to the number of ensembles that may participate as affiliates.
+Groups currently signed up are:

 i) A .pdf file of the score and parts.

 ii) Recognition as affiliate member in the score.

 iii) First chance to become a core member in the event of a vacancy.
 First come, first serve.

 iv) All funds will be used to either establish an endowment or create additional prizes.